-The renovations stem from USC’s contract with Carolina Food Co. in 2017 when the company took over food operations, according to Faren Alston, the marketing director for Carolina Food Co.
+The renovations stem from USC’s 2017 contract with Carolina Food Co., according to Faren Alston, the marketing director for Carolina Food Co.

 “This renovation was approved to come to fruition this year,” Alston said in an email to The Daily Gamecock.
 “That decision then prompted the decision to relocate and sunset some of the existing dining locations.”

 Construction to the dining areas in Russell House started on May 2 with plans for it to be finished before the fall 2022 semester begins.

 The new dining hall, Gamecock Park, will consist of seven different stations that include options ranging from pasta, pizza and dessert to an international food station and a True Balance section.

 “This will be the sixth all-you-care-to-eat dining location offered to support a residential campus and the all access meal plan structure that is available to students,” Alston said in the email.